Last Revised: 10/25/19. Posting #: 10249155

 Profile: Whether it’s a business owner/seller or a business broker representing a business owner who is selling, buyers of businesses must be diligent about asking the right questions and getting the right information up front before wasting their time or losing money in a potential futile transaction.

 Key Words: buying a business, peter siegel

 Related Discussions For This Posting

-Comments & Replies: 11 Topics: advertising, buying a business, for sale by owner, non disclosures, selling a business
+Comments & Replies: 11 Topics: business brokers, buying a business, pocket listings

 Comments & Replies: 1 Topics: buying a business, landlords, selling a business

 Profile: Dealing with landlords in order to secure a new lease during the sale of a small business can be a complicated issue.
 While challenging, the failure to secure a new lease will effectively end a business transaction.
 Jordan Green & other BBN Members explore this issue for business buyers & sellers.